assembler-0/VoidFrame/README.md

-# [VoidFrame] - a syscall-less monolithic kernel 💫
+# [VoidFrame] - a ring 0 kernel 💫

-> A fast, simple, secure 64-bit monolithic written in C and assembly.
+> A fast, simple, secure 64-bit ring-0 kernel written in C and assembly.
 With modern capabilities.

 ---